2022 USDA Rural Housing Income Limits

 New Income Limits

-Most loans, like the FHA, VA and conventional loans will have maximum loan amounts.
-Lenders will explain these limits to potential clients to make sure they are shopping for homes that will fit with their chosen loan type.
+Most loans, like the FHA, VA, and conventional loans will have maximum loan amounts.
+Lenders will explain these limits to potential clients to make sure they are shopping for homes that will fit their chosen loan type.

 In a similar fashion, the higher USDA income limits make it easier for a greater range of borrowers to qualify for a home loan.
-And the limits vary slightly from area to area, so some places will have even a higher income limit than the $82,000.
+And they vary slightly from area to area, so some places will have even a higher income limit than the $103,500.

-With the increase in income limits and the availability of lending open to more borrowers, it means that more homes will be potentially available for purchase.
+With the increase and the availability of lending open to more borrowers, it means that more homes will be potentially available for purchase.

 Basics of USDA Loans